monic-co/blog/src/pages/introducing-the-pact-property-checker/index.md

                          return $ readArray arr n
 ```

-`SFunArray` represents a mapping (think of a block of memory or a database table.)
+`SFunArray` represents a mapping (think of a block of memory or a database table).
 Our `SFunArray String String` represents the variables in scope in our language.
-We also write our program's queries as `[SString]` (`SString` is an SBV *symbolic* string.)
+We also write our program's queries as `[SString]` (`SString` is an SBV *symbolic* string).

 We need to recognize exploits.
-To do so we use regular expressions (Z3 has a theory of strings and regular expressions.)
+To do so we use regular expressions (Z3 has a theory of strings and regular expressions).

 From what I've seen, strings and regular expressions are quite difficult to solve for.
 It's easy to accidentally generate a very large space for Z3 to search.
 To make the problem tractable, we use a simplified model of what exploits look like.